soloice/IISProj/readme.md

     - Pollard-Rho Algorithm
     - Pohlig-Hellman Algorithm

+Here are some instructions for all program files:
 - ntbasic.py: Basic functions for Number Theory, such as Miller-Rabin Primality Test.
 - elgamal.py: Implements of ElGamal encryption and decryption, and ElGamal key cracker(Discrete Logarithm Problem Solver).
 - demo.py: You may want to run this file to make out all things we can do.